SharonRodriguez67338/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as the true value of software lies not just in making it function, but in making it understandable and adaptable over time.
 Always keep in mind: 'Code is poetry; write it to be read.'"

 In essence, this means focusing on writing clean, well-structured, and self-explanatory code that can be easily understood by others (and even your future self).
 It also emphasizes the importance of considering future maintenance and scalability when writing any piece of code.

+# 2024-02-13
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns for building efficient and maintainable code.

+To be successful in the world or programming, you need to develop a growth mindset and be willing to learn from your mistakes.
+Always be curious and explore new ideas, even if they seem out of reach.
+Embrace challenges and don't be afraid to ask for help when needed.
+Remember that every problem is an opportunity to grow and learn.